 Trusts can fill an important role in estate planning.
 In this video, Attorney Ray Kerlick talks about some of the trusts we typically prepare for our clients.

 We offer a Basic Estate Planning Special Package — $750 for a couple, with an additional $200 for a Transfer on Death Deed.
-This offer is valid at our Fulshear office and our offices in Richmond, Wharton and El Campo.
-Call us at 800-9292-1725 for an appointment today!
+This offer is valid at all of our offices.
+Call or text us at 800-9292-1725 for an appointment today!

 – – Hi this is Ray Kerlick from Wadler, Perches, Hundl and Kerlick, and I’m here at our Fulshear office today to talk a little bit about trusts.

 I get a lot of questions from folks about trusts and what’s better, a trust or a will.
-And my usual answer is always the same, is it depends.
+And my usual answer is always the same, it depends.
 A trust and a will are not mutually exclusive.
 A trust accomplishes certain things and a will accomplishes others.
-There’s also different types of trusts.
+There are also different types of trusts.

-There are certain types of trusts that I always include in our wills, those are called testamentary trusts.
-They’re basically set up after you’re gone to administer certain funds for folks that otherwise might not be able to administer their own funds, by the help of trusted people in our lives that we can basically allow to handle those funds called trustees.
+There are certain types of trusts that I always include in our wills — those are called testamentary trusts.
+They’re set up after you’re gone to administer certain funds for folks who otherwise might not be able to administer their own funds.
+This is done by trusted people in our lives, called trustees, who we can allow to handle those funds.

 What we find most often is folks that set up trusts end up failing or forgetting to put everything they own in that trust and so therefore anything that’s not in the trust has to go somewhere.
-That’s why I need a will just in case there’s things that don’t end up in the trust.
-There’s also certain things that simply won’t be able to put into a trust.
+That’s why I need a will just in case there are things that don’t end up in the trust.
+There are also certain things that simply won’t be able to put into a trust.

 What trusts are great for is things that generate ongoing income without a lot of involvement.
-So what we call passive investments, rental property, you know certain interests in corporations or companies that are not active interests but basically just shared interests, things like limited partnership interests, things like that.
+So what we call passive investments, rental property, you know certain interests in corporations or companies that are not active interests but basically just shared interests, things like limited partnership interests and other things like that.

-Offices in Fort Bend County and Wharton County
+Offices in Fort Bend County, Wharton County and Matagorda County